pibara/hive-coinzdense-disaster-recovery/README.md

 The HIVE CoinZdense Disaster Recovery tools is a set of commandline tools for preparing your HIVE account for possible future disaster recovery in case of a succesfull quantum computing atack against the blockchain.
 It does this by publishing a hash based singing public key into the users meta data json that is (by default) derived from the users master password.

+You need to run this tool only once to prepare your account for potential future disaster recovery.

 First do a pip install
 ```
 python3 -m pip install hiveqdpr